bayejidhawlader/assignment-12-kenno-resale-website-client/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with Second Hand Mobile [Live Website](https://assinment-12-e4680.web.app/).

-## Available Scripts
+ill created a new Website for second hand rellase Mobile Phones